gtrabanco/buncg/README.md

 The main idea of this project is to make something similar than [NodeCG](https://node.dev) but full compatible with Bun.
 Anyway the idea is not to provide something 100% compatible with it, but something that can be used to create graphics for live streaming and control them.

+Why?
+This is explained in this document.
+Mainly has some fails, its old code and Bun performance is better than Node in general.
+But, the main reason, is because I want to use this kind of project in the same way I use nextjs which mean by installing as dependency and not as we do in NodeCG by using bundles.

+Of course there is the knowledge that this project will provide me and I think is useful project for others.

 # Ideas and goals

 **IMPORTANT**: This project is still in development, so it's not ready to be used yet in fact there is no code yet that can be used.

+You can propose any ideas [in discussions](https://github.com/gtrabanco/buncg/discussions) or rebate any decision, roadmap or something that it is in this document.

 ## How it should work